 [ view entry ] ( 414 views ) | permalink box's GPU card, so graphic-intensive apps like Google Maps and big bloated sites like Facebook just barely run.

 The objective was to build a Haswell-based whitebox for less than $500, and I did it.
 I had to cut a few corners, like getting a cheap-ass motherboard, and an i5 instead of an i7.
 They still make motherboards with PS2 keyboard and mouse connectors!
 I thought those had gone long ago.
 So I can reuse my IBM Model M keyboard and my Wells Fargo mouse with the floating dog:

 Intel Core i5-4670 Processor - Quad Core, 6MB L3 Cache, 3.4GHz, $215.
 To stay under $500 I had to settle for an i5 instead of an i7.
 I'd rather have a 2-core i7 than a 4-core i5, but this one will work just fine.
 (2 core i5's and i7's are not available in a desktop form factor anyway.)
-I don't overclock; this is fastest i5 available at this time and best of all it doesn't heat the room up at idle like the Athlon did.
+It's the fastest i5 available at this time and it doesn't heat the room up at idle like the Athlon did.